shom-fr/woom/docs/start.rst

 Hosts with :file:`hosts.cfg`
 ----------------------------

-This file declarew the ressources that are available on the datarmor host, with in particular itsscheduler, the scratch dir taken from the :envvar:`SCRATCH` environment variable.
+This example file declares the ressources that are available on the datarmor host, with in particular its scheduler, the scratch dir taken from the :envvar:`SCRATCH` environment variable and the name of the ``seq`` queue.
 A environment called ``prepost`` is declared as using environment modules and environment variables.

 .. literalinclude:: samples/hosts.cfg